Chapter 4:

 My hand frantically pats the tall grass at my side before my fingers graze metal.

-My glasses… They are the one thing that has persevered through my metaphysicality.
 Their gold rim basks in the sunlight, they were a gift from my parents after I landed my first role.

-I pick them up, the familiar weight a grounding anchor in this sea of novelty.
-I slid them onto my face, and the world snapped into crisp, overwhelming focus, each leaf and shadow rendered with startling clarity.
-A single, hot tear escapes, slides down my cheek and into the corner of my lip.
+I pick them up, and the familiar weight is a grounding anchor in this sea of novelty.
+I slide them onto my face, and the world snaps into a crisp overwhelming focus.
+Each leaf and shadow renders with perfect startling clarity.

 The moisture awakens a primal feeling in the back of my throat.
 My mouth is dry and my tongue thick.

-Getting to my feet is a clumsy affair.
-My legs feel long-limbed and uncoordinated after an eternity of disuse.
-I wobble, my hand shooting out to brace myself against the nearest tree trunk.
-The bark is real and rough under my palm.
-The forest stretches out before me, unlike any I have ever seen.
 The trees are massive and their trunks are wider than I could encircle with my arms.
-Strange corkscrew-shaped flowers with petals of iridescent yellow grew in clusters at their bases, pulsing with a faint internal light.
+Strange corkscrew-shaped flowers with petals of iridescent yellow grow in clusters at their bases, pulsing with a faint internal light.

-Everything is familiar enough to be recognizable, yet different enough to make me feel like I am losing my bearings.
-I took a moment, just breathing, letting the sheer sensory input settle.
-My body, which had for years felt like a burden to be dragged through shifts and sleepless nights, now felt oddly capable.
-There was a lightness in my limbs, an absence of ache in my back and lack of tension in my neck.
+My body, which has for years felt like a burden to be dragged through shifts and sleepless nights, now feels oddly capable.
+There is a lightness in my limbs, an absence of ache in my back and a lack of tension in my neck.

-With no path to guide me, the only way to move is forward.
-The initial shock of this new reality is slowly being replaced by a feeling of analytical curiosity, an old habit of the actress within me I guess.
-I am cataloging details as I go, trying to make sense of this new stage I have been thrust upon.
+The initial shock of this new reality is slowly being removed as a feeling of analytical curiosity takes its place.
+An old habit of the actress within me I guess.

-There is a carpet of moss caressing my toes, each step grasps at the springy texture, a far cry from the unforgiving concrete of the city.
-The air deep in the forest feels distinctly different, from that of the clearing, each inhalation I take clings to the sides of my noses as it enters my airways.
+The air deep in the forest feels distinctly different, from that of the clearing, each inhalation I take clings to the sides of my nose as it enters my airways.

 Unconsciously I have started to move downhill, only now realising it was actually my best chance of finding a stream or river.
-The woods were alive with sound, a symphony of chirps, clicks, and rustles that were almost familiar, but with off-key notes and strange rhythms.
-A birdcall would start like a robin’s and end in a chime-like cascade of notes.

-In the distance however I can hear a low reverberation, an unsolicited invasion of the soundscape on my so far peaceful pursuit for water.
+In the distance I can hear a low reverberation, an unsolicited invasion of the soundscape on my so far peaceful pursuit for water.
 At first, I mistook it for a distant waterfall, a steady, rumbling bass note.
 But it wasn't steady, it was irregular.

 Thump….
 Thump………… Thump…